gatsbyjs/gatsby/docs/contributing/docs-templates.md

 [Linking Between Pages](/docs/linking-between-pages/)

-### What if I want to include multiple tasks and concepts in a guide article?
+### What if I want to include multiple tasks and concepts in a reference guide?

 If you find yourself wanting to include multiple related topics in one article, consider splitting each into its own individual guide and referencing the other topics under sections called “Prerequisites” and/or "Other Resources" sections in the related guide articles.

 It’s more ideal to have many articles that cover a broad range of technical topics rather than smashing too many topics into one article.

 If you find yourself wanting to teach the reader how to accomplish a series of related tasks, you might want to write a tutorial.
+For short and super common how-to instructions for a single task, a recipe may work best.

 ### When to write a reference guide vs. a tutorial, vs. a recipe?

-[Reference guide articles](#reference-guide-template) cover discrete topics as documentation with links to other resources.
+[Reference guide articles](#reference-guide-template) cover discrete topics as documentation while linking to other resources and guides.
 A reference guide explains a task or concept without the step-by-step context provided by a tutorial or recipe.

-[Tutorials](#tutorial-template) guide users through a series of related tasks they can string together successfully, with minimal distractions or detours.
+[Tutorials](#tutorial-template) guide users through a series of related tasks they can string together successfully.
+Listing prerequisites up front and limiting distractions or links away from the instructions can make a focused tutorial.

-[Recipes](#recipe-template) are a happy medium between step-by-step tutorials and crawling the full reference guides, by providing step-by-step guidance for small, common tasks.
+[Recipes](#recipe-template) are a happy medium between step-by-step tutorials and crawling the full reference guides, by providing step-by-step guidance for short, common Gatsby tasks.

-### How to choose a guide article topic?
+### How to choose a reference guide topic?

 Guide topics should be chosen based on these priorities: